AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 ## Lending and Borrowing Protocols

-Since lending and borrowing tokens are ERC20 tokens, and Merkl is compatible with all ERC20 tokens, **Merkl natively supports all lending and borrowing protocols.**
+Since lending and borrowing tokens are ERC20 tokens, and Merkl is compatible with all ERC20 tokens, **Merkl natively supports all lending and borrowing protocols which issue receipt tokens and debt tokens.**

 However, if you want your Lending and Borrowing protocol to be fully integrated and supported by Merkl, please contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.
 The advantages of being supported by Merkl include APR and TVL calculations, among other benefits.